dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Dockerfile.

-So the idea that you can put your application and all of its dependencies into a single package, and build it automatically in a repeatable way, removes so much of the complexity when deploying your application to another machine or sharing it with other developers.
+So the idea that you can put your application and all of its dependencies into a single package, build it automatically in a repeatable way, store it in a centralized repository, removes so much of the complexity when deploying your application to another machine or sharing it with other developers.

 ---